Resources

 "Before I Go You Should Know" - An editable, printable workbook from the Funeral Consumer Alliance for $9.99 on their website.
 A place to record everything your survivors will need to know to be able to handle your estate and carry on.

-Compassion and Choices - A non-profit that educates, empowers, and advocates for expanding end of life options, including physician aid in dying.
+Compassion and Choices - A non-profit that educates, empowers, and advocates for expanding end-of-life options, including medical aid in dying.

 Out Of The Box End-of-Life Planning - a compassionate, new approach to End-of-Life planning